Every Annoying Airline Passenger You’ll Meet On Your Next Flight

 The Chatterbox is one of those divisive annoying airline passengers, because, like Marmite, you either love them or you hate them.
 Often, you move rapidly from the first to the second sentiment when they don’t take your one word answer hints that you want the conversation to end.
 Usually travelling alone, The Chatterbox’s annoying habits include asking you wildly personal things almost immediately and being likely to reveal far too much about themselves as well.
 Alternative versions of The Chatterbox include those who just talk inappropriately loudly with their travel partner for the entire flight.

 The Sniffer is the person who’s been brought up with the belief that blowing your nose in front of other people is the most heinous crime imaginable and so instead sniffs their life away.
-As well all know, one sniff is never enough, so this behaviour continues for the. entire. flight.
+As we all know, one sniff is never enough, so this behaviour continues for the. entire. flight.
 Take tissues and kindly offer them one before you get so irritated you want to cry.

 You instantly hate whoever The Recliner is the second you’re jerked awake by their chair slamming back onto your knees.
 The Recliner is only an acceptable (read: non-annoying) airline passenger on long-haul flights, whereas people who do this on budget short hauls are the actual devil.